Ali-Tehrani/PyQCodes/README.md

     - Serial/Parallel concatenate two channels .
 * Stabilizer Codes.
 See [file for more info](PyQCodes/README.md).
     - Find Logical Operators.
     - Apply Encoding, Measurement, and Decoding Circuit.
+(In Progress)
 * Optimization-Based Codes.
 See [file for more info](PyQCodes/README.md).
     - Effective Channel Method of Stabilizer Codes.
 Based on [2].
     - Approximate the average fidelity of a circuit.
 Based on [3].
     - Optimizes the average fidelity over Recover/Encoding operators.
-Based on [1]
+Based on [1].
+(In Progress).

 Examples